Treaty of Guadalupe Hidalgo: Treaty of Mesilla

-The Treaty of Mesilla, which concluded the Gadsden purchase of 1854, had significant implications for the treaty of Guadalupe Hidalgo.
-Article II of the treaty annulled article XI of the treaty of Guadalupe Hidalgo, and article IV further annulled articles VI and VII of Guadalupe Hidalgo.
+The Treaty of Mesilla, which concluded the Gadsden purchase of 1854, had significant implications for the Treaty of Guadalupe Hidalgo.
+Article II of the treaty annulled article XI of the Treaty of Guadalupe Hidalgo, and article IV further annulled articles VI and VII of Guadalupe Hidalgo.
 Article V, however, reaffirmed the property guarantees of Guadalupe Hidalgo, specifically those contained within articles VIII and IX.

 Effects

 In addition to the sale of land, the treaty also provided recognition of the Rio Grande as the boundary between the state of Texas and Mexico.
-The land boundaries were established by a survey team of appointed Mexican and American representatives, and published in three volumes as The United States and Mexican Boundary Survey.
+The land boundaries were established by a survey team of appointed Mexican and American representatives, and published in three volumes as the United States and Mexican Boundary Survey.
 On 30 December 1853, the countries, by agreement, altered the border from the initial one by increasing the number of border markers from 6 to 53.
 Most of these markers were simply piles of stones.
 Two later conventions, in 1882 and 1889, further clarified the boundaries, as some of the markers had been moved or destroyed.
 Photographers were brought in to document the location of the markers.
 These photographs are in Record Group 77, Records of the Office of the Chief Engineers, in the National Archives.

 The southern border of California was designated as a line from the junction of the Colorado and Gila rivers westward to the Pacific Ocean so that it passes one Spanish league south of the southernmost portion of San Diego Bay.
-This was done to ensure that the United States received San Diego and its excellent natural harbor without relying on potentially inaccurate designations by latitude.
+This was done to ensure that the United States received San Diego and its excellent natural harbor.

 The treaty extended the choice of U.S. citizenship to Mexicans in the newly purchased territories before many African Americans, Asians, and Native Americans were eligible.
 If they chose to, they had to declare to the U.S. government within a year of the Treaty being signed; otherwise, they could remain Mexican citizens, but they would have to relocate.
 Between 1850 and 1920, the U.S. Census counted most Mexicans as racially "white".

 Community property rights in California and other western states are based on the Visigothic Code which Spain adopted and then brought to the Americas, including the former territories of Mexico that were ceded to the U.S. Although each state had different motivations for adopting the Spanish approach, one common driver was that it was already in place in the region for many years.
-Changing to a common law system for marital property "would have been nothing short of a revolution".
+According to a 2011 assessment, changing to a common law system for marital property "would have been nothing short of a revolution".

 Land gained by the United States

 The United States received the territories of Alta California and Santa Fe de Nuevo México.
-Today they comprise some or all of the U.S. states of Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming from the treaty.
+Today they comprise some or all of the U.S. states of Arizona, California, Colorado, Nevada, New Mexico, Utah, and Wyoming.
+While this land was vast in area, most of it was very sparsely populated, inhabited mostly by Indigenous Americans, rather than white Americans or Mexicans.